A History of Woodworking and Its Influence in Civilization

 Throughout the history of mankind, great forests blanketed many parts of the world.
 They provided civilization with a valuable and plentiful resource: wood.

 Wood was a material easy to work with and shape, so artisans used it in many diverse ways.
 They created weapons and siege devices from wood.
 They built houses, temples, boats, furniture, plows, and even coffins using local woods, or for special needs, imported fine, aromatic woods from distant lands.
 They also sculpted statues and other decorative pieces from wood.
 When stone structures were erected, woodworkers used wood scaffolding to aid in their construction.

-As civilizations advanced, they invented new tools to cut and shape wood, or improved existing ones.
-Most of the hand tools woodworkers’ use today have changed little since ancient times.
+As civilizations advanced, they invented new tools to cut and shape wood or improve existing ones.
+Most hand tools woodworkers use today have changed little since ancient times.

 The inability to monitor the moisture content of a piece of wood and allow it to acclimate to the surrounding environment before using it has led, regrettably, to the ruin of many finished objects.
 It is one reason why countless wooden objects from centuries past have vanished forever.

 We’d like to do our part to make sure that doesn’t happen to your project.